Root Canal Cost: How Much and How to Pay for It

 How much is a root canal and a crown?

-A root canal procedure averages $1,600, and the restorative crown can add another $1,000 the total cost.
-Costs can vary depending on what part of the country the procedure is performed in and which tooth is being treated.
+A root canal procedure can range from around $600 to $2,000, and a restorative crown can add another $2,000 to the total cost.
+Costs vary depending on which part of the country the procedure is performed in and which tooth is being treated.

 Why is a root canal so expensive?